reedmarkham/poll-position-ui/README.md

 | `AWS_ACCESS_KEY_ID`   | AWS access key ID                                 |
 | `AWS_SECRET_ACCESS_KEY` | AWS secret access key                           |
 | `S3_BUCKET`  | AWS S3 bucket containing data |

+## 🚀 CI/CD

+This app is built and deployed using GitHub Actions and ECS Fargate.
+On every commit to the `main` branch, the following actions are triggered:

+1. Install dependencies
+2. Build the frontend application
+3. Build and push the Docker image to Amazon ECR
+4. Deploy the UI container to ECS using the task definition